What is the hallmark of great content?

 Nineteen thousand sentences later they had a clue

 It was contrast.
-The moment the audience encountered applause, the brain was no longer dormant.
+The moment the audience encountered contrast they applauded.
+Their brain was no longer dormant.
 Contrast brought a smile to their faces, and cheering followed.

 Contrast requires you and me to work so much harder